 If you are studying a topic that lends itself particularly well to a visual aid, create an anchor chart!
-If you are studying plants, draw a giant flower and label all of the parts while you teach about them.
+If you are studying plants, draw a giant flower and label all of the parts of it while you teach about it.

 Support independent work.

 Anchor charts provide students with a source to reference when working on their own.
-They not only supports students, but they also saves teachers from having to spend classroom time going over concepts multiple times.
+They support students and also save teachers from having to spend classroom time going over concepts multiple times.

 Create a library of reference materials.

-To help students keep information straight in math, you could create one for geometric shapes, the difference between perimeter and area, how to multiply and divide fractions, etc.
+To help students keep information straight, you could create charts for each topic.
+For example, if you’re teaching math concepts, you could create a chart for geometric shapes, the difference between perimeter and area, and how to multiply and divide fractions.